YuanZi1501040205/cv-homework-1-YuanZi1501040205/README.md

 -------------
 3. (2 Pts.)
 Describe your method and report you findings in your report for each problem of the assignemnt.
   - In your report decribe the following points

     a.
 What are the parameters that influence your algorithm?
-Explain their effect
+Explain their effect?

     b.
 Does your segementation code always generate the same segments for a given k.
 Explain?

     c.
 What is the objective of this implementations?
 Which set of features perform better (color vs greyscale)?
-Explain
+Explain?

 -------------

 Four images are provided for testing: cirle, fruits, kenny and lemons